tomasis7/javascript_2dgame_schoolExercise/README.md

 ## Acknowledgments

 - Thanks to the school for providing the opportunity to work on this project.
-- Inspired by various AI like Github Copilot and the image generator Canva.
+- Inspired by AI Github Copilot and the image generator Canva.
+At least 80% code is written by myself though the code became very long because the simple nature of my way of coding.
+Copilot suggested various ideas to shorten the code but it became impossible since 1000 lines of the code are already done.
+I learnt a lot and would have written diferently the next time.